lxsmnsyc/swr-store/README.md

 # swr-store

-> Reactive stores for data-fetching with the stale-while-revalidate strategy.
+> Reactive stores for data fetching with the stale-while-revalidate strategy.

 [![NPM](https://img.shields.io/npm/v/swr-store.svg)](https://www.npmjs.com/package/swr-store)

+A store wraps an async function, caches its results, and refetches in the background when the cache gets old.
+It works on its own or through the React, Preact and Solid bindings.

-See the [package README](https://github.com/lxsmnsyc/swr-store/tree/main/packages/swr-store) for the full API.
+See the [package README](https://github.com/lxsmnsyc/swr-store/tree/main/packages/swr-store) for guides and the full API.

 ## Entry points